Alamo Village

 Alamo Village is a film set and tourist attraction north of Brackettville, Texas, United States.
-It was originally constructed for and best known as the setting for The Alamo (1960), directed by John Wayne and starring Wayne, Richard Widmark, Laurence Harvey and Frankie Avalon.
+It was originally constructed for and best known as the setting for “The Alamo” (1960), directed by John Wayne and starring Wayne, Richard Widmark, Laurence Harvey and Frankie Avalon.

 History

-The set was built by James T. "Happy" Shahan of Brackettville, who in 1995 was named the "Father of the Texas movie industry" by Governor George W. Bush.
-Shahan began building the set on his ranch in September, 1957 for Wayne, who had tried for years to make a movie about the Battle of the Alamo for Republic Pictures, before finally breaking away to form Batjac Productions.
-Filming for the The Alamo began in August, 1959.
+The set was built by James T. “Happy” Shahan of Brackettville, who in 1995 was named the “Father of the Texas movie industry” by Governor George W. Bush.
+Shahan began building the set on his ranch in September 1957 for Wayne, who had tried for years to make a movie about the Battle of the Alamo for Republic Pictures, before finally breaking away to form Batjac Productions.
+Filming for The Alamo began in August, 1959.

-Originally the set was to be facades of the front and sides of the buildings.
+Originally, the set was to be facades of the front and sides of the buildings.
 However, Wayne ran out of money and called a halt to construction.
-Shahan agreed to continue working while Wayne raised more money, if Wayne would agree to building full sets with four walls, floor and roofs.
+Shahan agreed to continue working while Wayne raised more money, provided Wayne would agree to build full sets with four walls, a floor, and roofs.
 Wayne signed on to the deal.

 The set includes a full-scale re-creation of the Alamo Mission compound as it would have appeared in 1836 (the real Alamo is in the middle of what is now Downtown San Antonio and is surrounded by modern skyscrapers).
 The set also includes a representation of the village of San Antonio de Béxar of the same time period.
-The building of the set required over 1.5 million adobe bricks (which were manufactured on site), 14 miles of gravel road and a 4,000-foot runway.
+The construction of the set required over 1.5 million adobe bricks (manufactured on-site), 14 miles of gravel road, and a 4,000-foot runway.

 The full scale set for The Alamo.

-Shahan preserved the set after the end of the 1960 production and, over the years, over a dozen films about the Alamo have been shot there.
+Shahan preserved the set after the 1960 production ended, and over the years, more than a dozen films about the Alamo have been shot there.
 In addition, over 100 other western movies as well as documentaries, music videos and commercials have been shot using various parts of the set.
 Frank Thompson, a film historian, noted that each production changed the set in some way, big or small, and that the changes appear in each new movie about the Alamo, documenting the current view of authenticity over time.
 The 2004 Disney movie about the Alamo was not shot on this set, but in a new set built in Dripping Springs, Texas.